 My point is – taking a small amount of downtime when you need it can save you having to take a far longer time because you didn’t listen to your body.
 Although I’m talking about a physical ailment, this is just as true for a mental need to just slow down for a while.

-Finally, there will be those that say – but if I only do things I want to do, when I feel energized to do them, I’ll never do anything!
+Finally, there will be those that say – but if I only do things I want to do, and leave everything else until I feel energized to do them, I’ll never do anything!

 My answer?
 That’s not true.